opendatacube/datacube-core/README.rst

    -  ``git clone https://github.com/opendatacube/datacube-core.git``

-2. Create a Python environment to use ODC within, we recommend `conda <https://docs.conda.io/en/latest/miniconda.html>`__ as the easiest way to handle Python dependencies.
+2. Create a Python environment for using the ODC.
+We recommend `conda <https://docs.conda.io/en/latest/miniconda.html>`__ as the easiest way to handle Python dependencies.

 ::